tfpf/graph-plot/README.md

 # Notes

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
-(Take a look at the [gallery](gallery/).
+(Check out the [gallery](#gallery).
 The font used in those plots is [Cochineal](https://ctan.org/pkg/cochineal).)

 In case you want nothing to do with fonts, you can ignore this section